reid-moffat/reid-moffat/README.md

 ### Hello 👋

 I'm a third year software design student at Queen's University (Ontario, Canada).
-I enjoy making clean, consice and efficient back-end focused applicaitons, mainly focusing on:
+I enjoy making clean, consice and efficient back-end focused applicaitons, mainly focusing on/working with:
-1. Software Quality Assurance
+* Software Quality Assurance
-2. Java
+* Java
-3. C++
+* C++
-4. Python
+* Python

-I've also been expanding my knowledge to different areas, including:
+I'm currently learning:
 * Bash
-* Firebase (with React [Native])
+* Firebase (integrated in React Native)
+* React

+I have also done some work with MATLAB, Processing, Haskell and Prolog

 You can contact me at reid.moffat9@gmail.com